SayantanMitra87/OngoBoost_Insight_Project/README.md

 3. Lift is a metric that the subscription industry aims to increase.
 Lift generally suggests how much more subscribers a company can get by targeting customers with the highest likelihood to subscribe.
 By selecting the top 10% of the customers with the highest likelihood to subscribe, Ongo can achieve a 5x lift, and targeting the top 20% will generate a 3.21x lift.

+Disclaimer: This is a real world data problem.
+Because of data security, I am only sharing parts of the code, and I have changed a few feature names and randomized some feature values.
+But overall data analysis and cognitive thinking process behind how to handle a messy data, finding hidden patterns in the data, how to understand customers better is exactly the same.

 I hope you enjoy the project as much as I enjoyed building it!

 ![Alt Text](https://github.com/SayantanMitra87/OngoBoost_Insight_Project/blob/master/ongoboost_0.gif)